knative/docs/docs/eventing/samples/kafka/channel/README.md

      name: testchannel-one
    EOF
    ```
-2. Check Kafka for a `testchannel` topic.
+2. Check Kafka for a `testchannel-one` topic.
 With Strimzi this can be done by
    using the command:
    ```
    kubectl -n kafka exec -it my-cluster-kafka-0 -- bin/kafka-topics.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --list